build-on-aws/content/posts/Handling-streaming-and-structured-data-using-amazon-bedrock/index.md

 ## Conclusion

 Our journey with Claude on [Amazon Bedrock](https://aws.amazon.com/bedrock/) revealed substantial benefits in designing prompts that maximize the effectiveness.
-In particular, using XML for structured data.
-As accuracy is critical, this significantly enhances the reliability of parsing structured response data.
+In particular, using XML for structured data for greater accuracy.
 As essential to provide fast user experiences, we leveraged Bedrock's streaming capabilities.
 We provided an example of how you can partially parse structured response data and provide this to the user as soon as they are processed.

 To learn more about Telescope, visit our [website](https://telescope.co/).

-To learn more about generative AI on AWS, please see resources:
+To get started with generative AI on AWS, please see resources:

 * [Generative AI on AWS Community](https://community.aws/generative-ai)
 * [Patterns for Building Generative AI Applications on Amazon Bedrock](https://community.aws/posts/build-generative-ai-applications-with-amazon-bedrock)